Wasiu-lab/Cloud-Engineering/AWS S3 Static Website Hosting with Terraform/Readme.md

 - This example uses a Bootstrap template, but you can use any static website files
 - Remember that S3 website URLs are in the format: `http://bucket-name.s3-website-region.amazonaws.com`
-- For production environments, consider adding CloudFront distribution for better performance and HTTPS